ImNallen/Orbit/DDD-ANALYSIS.md

 The system includes 5 pre-defined roles that align with typical chain business structures:

 #### 1. **HQ Admin** (Corporate/Headquarters)
-- **Permission Scope:** Global (sees ALL locations)
+- **Location Access:** Assigned to ALL locations
 - **Permissions:** All 24 permissions (full system access)
 - **Use Case:** Corporate administrators, IT staff, executives
 - **Key Features:**
   - Manage users, roles, and permissions across all locations
   - View and manage all locations
   - Access all products, inventory, customers, and sales data
-  - No context switching needed (always sees everything)
+  - Must be assigned to all locations to see everything

 #### 2. **Store Owner** (Multi-Location Owner)
-- **Permission Scope:** Owned (sees only owned locations)
+- **Location Access:** Assigned to owned locations
 - **Permissions:** 18 permissions (excludes user/role/permission management)
 - **Use Case:** Franchise owners, multi-store operators
 - **Key Features:**
-  - Own multiple locations
+  - Assigned to multiple locations they own
-  - View and manage data for owned locations only
+  - View and manage data for assigned locations only
-  - Can switch context between owned stores
+  - Can switch context between assigned stores
   - Cannot manage users, roles, or permissions (HQ-only)

 #### 3. **Store Manager** (Single Location Manager)
-- **Permission Scope:** Managed (sees only managed location)
+- **Location Access:** Assigned to managed location(s)
 - **Permissions:** 14 permissions (location-specific operations)
 - **Use Case:** Store managers, location supervisors
 - **Key Features:**
-  - Manage one location
+  - Assigned to one or more locations they manage
-  - View and manage data for managed location only
+  - View and manage data for assigned locations only
   - Cannot create/delete locations
   - Cannot manage users or roles

 #### 4. **Employee** (Store Staff)
-- **Permission Scope:** Assigned (sees only assigned locations)
+- **Location Access:** Assigned to work locations
 - **Permissions:** 8 permissions (basic operations)
 - **Use Case:** Sales staff, cashiers, stock clerks
 - **Key Features:**
-  - Assigned to one or more locations
+  - Assigned to one or more locations where they work
-  - View and create data in current context
+  - View and create data for assigned locations
   - Read-only access to products and customers
   - Cannot manage inventory or locations

 #### 5. **Read-Only User** (Auditor/Viewer)
-- **Permission Scope:** Assigned (sees only assigned locations)
+- **Location Access:** Assigned to audit locations
 - **Permissions:** 6 permissions (read-only)
 - **Use Case:** Auditors, accountants, analysts
 - **Key Features:**